chaliy/play-azure-kubernetes/README.md

 # If you change something in application definitions (*.yml files)
 # For example try change replicas: 10
 make demo-apply

+# Do not forget to cleanup all this stuff.
+It is quite pricy.
+make clean
 ```

 P.S.
 Check Makefile, it should be selfexplanatory